ZhangFengshun/OnlineDocs/docs/理论推导/曲线坐标系下的NS方程.md

 \end{equation}\tag{6}
 $$

-Selecting the surface volume fluxes $V^i = U^i/J$ as the dependent variables in left hand side of equation (\ref{eq:parTransNS_final}), the transport equation for the volume fluxes read as follows:
+Selecting the surface volume fluxes $V^i = U^i/J$ as the dependent variables in left hand side of equation (6), the transport equation for the volume fluxes read as follows:

 $$
 \begin{equation}